ceph/ceph/doc/mgr/dashboard.rst

 * **CephFS**: Lists all active filesystem clients and associated pools, including their usage statistics.
-* **Object Gateway**: Lists all active object gateways and their performance counters, object gateway users and their details (e.g. quotas) as well as all buckets and their details (e.g. owner, quotas).
+* **Object Gateway**: Lists all active object gateways and their performance counters.
+Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. owner, quotas).

 Enabling
 --------